 What’s the best time of day to go?

-We’d suggest early in the morning and ideally midweek.
+We’d suggest timing your Stelvio bike day for early in the morning, and ideally midweek.

-That’s because during the summer months it’s not just cyclists that love to challenge themselves here, it’s a playground for motorbikers too - more below.
+That’s because during the summer months it’s not just cyclists that love to challenge themselves here, it’s a playground for motorbikers too – find more on that below.

 Is there much traffic on the Stelvio?

-The short answer is yes, you’ll find lots of people driving the Stelvio Pass.
+The short answer is yes, you’ll find lots of people driving during your Stelvio bike day.

 A road this windy and well-surfaced is paradise for motorcyclists and drivers as well as cyclists.
 To top it off, in 2008 Top Gear voted the Stelvio Pass the best driving road in the world – so it’s no hidden gem.

 The valley can echo to the roar of motorbikers ripping around the hairpins.
-If you go first thing, less of them are out of bed.
+Go first thing is a good idea as less of them are out of bed.